S-Temple/637Assignment4/seng637-a4-team_6.md

 # Explain your SELENUIM test case design process

+We decided to proceed with Shop Smart Canada as our GUI website to test using Selenium.
+After discussion, we decided that the functionalities that are to be used most often by the user were the ones to focus on.
+With this in mind, the test case functionalities that we decided to pursue was as follows, after exploration of the website and its GUI:

+User Registration
+Login
+Search Bar
+Add/Remove Items from Homepage Cart
+Logout
+Forgot Password
+Change # of Products Displayed on the page
+Different Item Selection on Home Page
+Modify Account Settings
+Create/Delete Wish List

+Once these test case functionalities were decided on, a wireframe testing strategy of all functionalities, its different test data and its associated assertions/checkpoints were developed, and is found in the “Test Cases” file in the git repo.
+To explain, one of the functionality is shown below:

+Test Case 10.
+Create/Delete wishlist
+1. Sign in and go to account settings - wish list.
+2. Create 3 wishlists and verify each step of creation.
+3. Delete 1 wishlist and verify deletion of the single wishlist.
+4. Delete all wishlists and verify deletion of all (two) wishlists.

+There is a step-to-step process to follow through the Selenium IDE, and the different test data such as creating 3 wishlists, deleting different methods and the verification of each process is documented.
+As a result, each functionality is being validated for completion with different parameters, so GUI testing covers more features and different parameters.

+When running the tests, please ensure that each test from 1 to 10 is tested individually.

 # Explain the use of assertions and checkpoints

+Assertions (verify text, verify element present, verify element not present) and its associated checkpoints are mainly used to verify at specific points that the functionalities (login, sign-on) are working as intended.
+There were different verification methods and checkpoints utilized for this assignment - for clarity, each logical assertion that is unique will be discussed.

+**User Registration - Verify Text: **

+When the user successfully registers, the page goes to a separate page where a text box shows “Your account has been created”.
+This is the condition that we check to make sure user registration is valid.
+If the email is in use however, a text box prompting “The email address ericyoon4242@gmail.com is already in use.
+Please enter a different one.” is checked to see if it exists, verifying successful user registration.

+Login - Verify element not present:

+When the user successfully logins, the “verify element not present” is utilized as once you are signed in, the “login” button on the dashboard disappears.

+Search Bar - Verify element present:

+When you search an item successfully, such as “Dyson”, multiple options pop up in the product page.
+We then search for if any product box elements exist in the product page, which means that there are items relevant to the search criteria.
+We can also reverse this for an invalid item, where something like “sadasdgsdg” can be verified with verify element not present for the same product box element.

+These assertions were used with creative logic, checking for certain items that are created when a button is pressed, or not created as well.
+Please take a look at the script for our assertion methods in detail.

+With respect to checkpoints, there were multiple verification stop points where it checks for numerous conditions.
+For example, looking at the functionality Add/Remove items from Homepage Cart there are numerous verification steps that check if the cart inventory increases when add to cart buttons are pressed.
+We also test out the addition of a different unique product with “verify element present” checking if there are more than 1 instance of previewcartitem, confirming there are two unique items in the bag.
+We then test the removal of one item, removal of all items and have verification points for each task.
+This logic and checkpoint usage makes our tests work step-by-step for easier validation and analysis for the user.

 # how did you test each functionaity with different test data

+**User Registration:**
+Invalid Email Format: Entered an email address with an incorrect format (e.g., missing "@" symbol).
+Invalid Password Entry: Entered an incorrect password format (e.g., too short, missing special characters).
+Correct Registration: Successfully registered with an email that is in use, and another registration with a new email not in use.
+**Login:**
+Various scenarios included:
+Empty user and password fields.
+Empty email or password fields.
+Incorrect email or password.
+Correct email and password.
+**Search Bar:**
+Generic Search: Searched for a general term like "Dyson."
+Specific Search: Searched for a specific product, such as "NutriBites Freeze-dried Beef Liver Dog and Cat Treats, 2 x 500g."
+Invalid Search: Attempted to search using gibberish characters.
+**Add/Remove Items from Homepage Cart:**
+Addition of Different Items: Added various items to the cart, including one, same, and different items.
+Removal of Items: Removed items from the cart individually and all items at once.
+**Logout:**
+Logged out from both the home page and the account page to ensure functionality across different sections.
+**Forgot Password:**
+Tested with both invalid and valid email formats.
+**Change # of Products Displayed on the Page:**
+Set different numbers of products to display per page to assess the display functionality.
+**Different Item Selection on Homepage:**
+Selected various categories like showers, tents, and iPads to verify navigation and product display.
+**Modify Account Settings:**
+Changed company name and attempted to change name and email both invalidly and validly.
+Changed password and email.
+**Create/Delete Wish List:**
+Created multiple wishlists and deleted them individually and all at once.

+Testing with different test data allows for thorough validation of the application's functionality under various conditions.
+It helps ensure that the system behaves correctly and remains robust even in scenarios that might not be anticipated initially.
+By covering a wide range of possible inputs and situations, we can enhance the reliability and quality of the application, ultimately providing a better user experience.

 # How the team work/effort was divided and managed